darwintantuco/dotfiles/README.md

 ## Post Setup

-1. Update `.bashrc` with the correct name and email
+1. Update `.bashrc` with your name and email

    ```shell
    git config --global user.name "Your Name"